Trust-Ayeni/Anti-Ransomware/README.md

 We will encrypt all files at a given directory and transmit the user's hostname and random 512 bit key back to the malware server.

 Step 2: Detection.
-Detection would work on identifying running malware processes.
+Detection would work on identifying running malware processes based on file changes in the test machine.
 Other methods of detection includes:

 >- Honeypots > Monitored traps for a defender often used as a decoy to lure cyber attackers, to detect, deflect, and study hacking attempts to gain unauthorized access to information systems.
 >- ML >   Machine Learning